andrewjdyck/SaskOpenData.github.io/terms/index.md

 toc: true
 ---

 All content provided is for informational purposes only.
-The articles and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
-I make no representations as to the accuracy or completeness of any information found here or by following any links.
-I will not be liable for any errors or omissions in this information nor for the availability of this information.
-I will not be liable for any losses, injuries, or damages from the display or use of this information.
+The articles and posts on this website are my own and do not represent the positions, strategies, or opinions of the employer or its subsidiaries of any authors associated with this site.
+Furthermore, there is no connection, officially or unofficially, between materials featured on this site and any government body, whether they be municipal, provincial, federal, or international.

+We make no representations as to the accuracy or completeness of any information found here or by following any links.
+We will not be liable for any errors or omissions in this information nor for the availability of this information.
+We will not be liable for any losses, injuries, or damages from the display or use of this information.

 ## Privacy Policy